gicentre/litvis/documents/tutorials/elmVegaWalkthrough2.md

     let
         enc =
             encoding
-                << position X [ PName "temp_max", PmType Quantitative, PBin [] ]
+                << position X [ pName "temp_max", pMType Quantitative, pBin [] ]
-                << position Y [ PAggregate Count, PmType Quantitative ]
+                << position Y [ pAggregate Count, pMType Quantitative ]
     in
-    toVegaLite [ seattleData, mark Bar [], enc [] ]
+    toVegaLite [ seattleData, bar [], enc [] ]
 ```

-The code now contains two chained `position` encodings: one for the x-position, which is now binned, and one for the y-position which is aggregated by providing `PAggregate Count` instead of a data field name.
+The code now contains two chained `position` encodings: one for the x-position, which is now binned, and one for the y-position which is aggregated by providing `pAggregate Count` instead of a data field name.

 Notice again that sensible defaults are provided for the parts of the specification we didn't specify such as axis titles, colors and number of bins.